R2Northstar/VerifiedMods/README.md

 ## How to verify a mod

-* Check if semver is respected
+Wanna help us verify mods?
+Cool!
+Here's how to do it:

-* Check Thunderstore webpage
+1. Check the mod's Thunderstore webpage:
-  * Ensure source link is present
+  * Ensure there's a link to source code repository;
-  * Ensure packages are automatically uploaded to Thunderstore
+  * Ensure packages are automatically uploaded to Thunderstore.
-* Manually download Thunderstore archive
+2. Download Thunderstore zip archive:
+  * Ensure semver is respected (*i.e.* mod version is correctly updated);
-* Browse all code for malicious stuff
+  * Browse all code for malicious stuff.
-* In JSON document update:
+3. In JSON document update:
-  * Check Thunderstore prefix is correct
+  * Check Thunderstore prefix is correct (must equal "Dependency string" on Thunderstore webpage without version information);
-  * Compare checksum with the one included in the PR
+  * Manually checksum archive, and ensure hash is the same with the one included in the PR.

-* Accept PR
+If everything seems good to you, you can merge the pull request, officially marking the mod as verified!

+However, if you have any doubt during any of the above steps, don't hesitate to start discussion with mod author in the current pull request on GitHub.